refact0r/monkeytype-themes/README.md

 3. The stylus extension should open up with a button to install the style.

-## Themes
+## Component Themes

-Most themes only change some parts of monkeytype and can be used together.
+These are themes only change one specific part of Monkeytype and can be used together with other themes.

 ### Base